JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 adding a new one.
 Keep a fact here only if it still changes a decision
 today: an alternative someone would otherwise retry, a measurement that is still a live regression reference, or the reason a default is what it is.

+### Tighten loop termination

+Found under `--syn_tool sky130` with `auto_fsm_tighten_test.py` at 110 and
+150 MHz (`--auto_fsm_budget_scale 1.5`).
+There, the tighten loop ran for 20–30+ minutes without ending.
+Three independent defects combined:

+- **Tightening that could not help.**
+  - The design measured 102.25 MHz at 2, 3 and 6 states.
+  - Its critical path is state flop → one `nand2` driving 143 loads
+    (7.99 ns, a max-capacitance violation) → `mux2` → register.
+That nand2 is
+    the FSM's input-capture enable, which feeds all 142 input-register bits.
+    It is in the FSM, but not in any state, so no schedule moves it.
+  - Blame falls back to every FSM under the MAIN, so the loop kept shrinking the budget until adds decomposed into hundreds of 1-bit ANDs.
+  - Fix: stop when a tightened build gains no fmax (`TIGHTEN_MIN_FMAX_GAIN`).
+  - Splitting under a tightened budget was deliberately kept.
+The stall stop ends this case before the budget reaches it.
+- **A "0 ops -> 0 shared unit(s), 1 states" schedule, and the hang.**
+  - `BUILD_SCHEDULE` defaulted unmeasured delays to 0. `_resolve_delay_du`
+    trusts a known 0, so its fallbacks never ran.
+  - This hit a combinational candidate's soft-operator gates (1269 nodes), which are never instantiated and so never measured.
+The candidate became all glue, scored as a free 1-state FSM, and won the area search.
+  - It only competed once the anchor had itself decomposed: the candidate size filter scales with the anchor's node count.
+  - Codegen then rendered that glue inline recursively.
+A gate-level carry chain, where each carry feeds two consumers, becomes one exponentially large expression.
+  - Fix: `_schedule_delays` resolves unmeasured delays, and the same candidate now prices at 888 ops / 390 states. `_check_nonempty_schedule` is the tripwire.
+Codegen's inline glue rendering is still unmemoized, and is safe only because genuine glue is plain wiring.
+- **`SCHEDULES_EQUAL` compared `budget_scale`.** Every tightened trial
+  therefore looked changed, so "shrinking no longer changes the schedule" was dead code.
+It now compares hardware only.

 ### Operand multiplexer costing